 Abandoned House, West Virginia: I dig, dig, dig derelict houses, even when I don't know anything about them.
 We stumbled upon this beauty of an eyesore, with its bricked-up front entrance and impressive collection of "No Trespassing" signs on the back roads of the state on our way to Prabhupada's Palace of Gold.

-Christopher Wild Suicide Spot, Colebrook, NH: In 1984, this abandoned gas station close to the border of Canada was open for business.
-That year, it was also the site where serial killer Christopher Wild shot himself in the chest while fighting with state police after a national crime spree of raping and murdering.
+Christopher Wilder Suicide Spot, Colebrook, NH: In 1984, this abandoned gas station close to the border of Canada was open for business.
+That year, it was also the site where serial killer Christopher Wilder shot himself in the chest while fighting with state police after a national crime spree of raping and murdering.

 Grave of Sarah Tillinghast, Vampire, Exeter, RI: Ordinarily, this little colonial-era gem would have gotten its own entry, but since I've already written about the graves of fellow Rhode Island vampires Mercy Brown and Simon Whipple on this site, Sarah only gets this passing mention between a windy road and cement statue of a monster.
 Here's her story, though, probably embellished.

 Bigfoot Statue, Kid Valley, Washington: It's a 28-foot tall cement statue of Bigfoot on the side of the road in the shadow of Mt.
 Saint Helen's volcano.
 It's part of a small tourist attraction that includes a gift shop and an A-frame house still half-buried from the eruption.
 I really need to write about my visit to that volcano at some point.